Difficulty concentrating and a lack of focus, which can negatively impact Work;

 Avoidance Behavior, which can isolate you from other people and which results in a loss of interest in activities that were previously enjoyable.

-The purpose of this study is to evaluate the safety and efficacy of using the Distress Symptoms Mitigation App to reduce PTSD related symptoms among PTSD diagnosed subjects who are currently involved in a continuation of maintenance supportive therapy.
+The purpose of this study is to evaluate the safety and efficacy of using the Distress Symptoms Mitigation App & Resilience Smart Ring, a drug-free solution for reducing PTSD related symptoms among PTSD diagnosed subjects who are currently involved in a continuation of maintenance supportive therapy.
 Participation in this study takes approximately 10 weeks.

 The Distress Mitigation App and Resilience Smart Ring are tools that are intended to pre-emptively, independently and effectively control distress symptoms, inclusive of those associated with PTSD.
-The Resilience Smart Ring detects PTSD distress symptoms before a wearer becomes conscious of them.
-Notification from the Distress Mitigation App, running on an iPhone, gives a user an early warning that symptoms are arising and leads the user through a scientifically proven breathing exercise to effectively preempt the presentation of symptoms.
+The Resilience Smart Ring detects distress symptoms before a wearer becomes conscious of them.
+Notification from the Distress Mitigation App, running on an iPhone, gives a user an early warning that symptoms are arising and leads the user through a clinically proven breathing exercise, which may effectively preempt the escalation of symptoms.

-Participants may see a reduction in their PTSD symptoms severity (e.g., more energy, less irritability, etc.) as measured by the study surveys.
+A clinically significant reduction in PTSD symptoms severity (e.g., more energy, less irritability, etc.) as measured by the study surveys.

-Participants may be able to independently detect the onset of their PTSD symptoms earlier, and by doing so may be able to more effectively control their symptoms.
+Improved coping skills via app guided training that may enable participants to independently recognize their PTSD triggers earlier, and by doing so allow them to more effectively control their symptoms.

-Others may also benefit from the results of this study.
-The knowledge gained from the study may benefit future treatment of PTSD and other mental health conditions involving frequent experience of distress, utilizing distress monitoring and in-the-moment prompts for the more timely initiation of effective coping strategies.
+Non-participants may also benefit from the results of this study, as the knowledge gained may benefit future treatments of PTSD and other mental health conditions, which involve the frequent experience of distress.

 There are minimal expected risks to participating in the study, which may include boredom, loneliness, and discomfort due to answering survey questions that may be challenging.
 The investigators do not guarantee that you will receive any mental health benefit as a direct result of participating in this study.